The best Black Friday sales to shop from toys to tech gadgets and more

 JBL Flip 6: 31% off

-The newest version of a popular line of portable Bluetooth speaker, the Flip 6 provides deep bass, crisp audio and a lengthy battery.
+The newest version of a popular line of portable Bluetooth speakers, the Flip 6 provides deep bass, crisp audio and lengthy battery life.
 It’s waterproof and dustproof with its durable yet stylish construction.

 Sold by Amazon